Turkish Airlines Flight 1951: Investigation

 The throttles were pulled back to idle thrust to slow the aircraft to descend and acquire the glideslope.
 However, the autothrottle unexpectedly switched to "retard mode", a setting designed to reduce thrust to idle at 27 ft above the runway, just before touchdown.
 In this mode, the autothrottle holds the thrust at idle, overriding any subsequent manual adjustments by the pilots.
 At 144 kn, the pilots manually increased thrust to sustain that speed, but the autothrottle immediately returned the thrust lever to idle power because the first officer did not hold the throttle lever in position.
 The throttles remained at idle for about 100 seconds while the aircraft slowed to 83 kn, 40 kn below the reference speed as the aircraft descended below the required altitude to stay on the glideslope.
-The stick-shaker activated about 150 m above the ground, indicating an imminent stall, the autothrottle advanced, and the captain attempted to apply full power.
+The stick-shaker activated about 150 m above the ground, indicating an imminent stall, the autothrottle advanced thrust, and the captain attempted to apply full power.
 The engines responded, but not enough altitude or forward airspeed was available to recover, and the aircraft hit the ground tail first at 95 kn.

 The data from the flight recorder also showed that the same altimeter problem had happened twice during the previous eight landings, but that on both occasions, the crew had taken the correct action by disengaging the autothrottle and manually increasing the thrust.
 Investigations were instigated to determine why more action had not been taken after the altimeter problem was detected.
 In response to the preliminary conclusions, Boeing issued a bulletin, Multi-Operator Message (MOM) 09-0063-01B, to remind pilots of all 737 series and Boeing Business Jet (BBJ) aircraft of the importance of monitoring airspeed and altitude (the "primary flight instruments"), advising against the use of autopilot or autothrottle while landing in cases of radio altimeter discrepancies.
 Following the release of the preliminary report, Dutch and international press concluded that pilot inattention caused the accident, though several Turkish news publications still emphasized other possible causes.

 On 9 March 2009, recovery of the wreckage started.
-All parts of the plane were moved to an East Schiphol hangar for reconstruction.
+All parts of the plane were moved to an East Schiphol hangar.

-It was reported that the first officer survived the crash itself, but that rescuers were unable to reach him via the cockpit door, owing to security measures introduced in the wake of the September 11, 2001 attacks.
+It was reported that the first officer survived the crash itself, but that rescuers were unable to reach him via the cockpit door, owing to security measures introduced in the wake of the September 11, 2001 attacks, including reinforced cockpit doors.
 The rescuers eventually cut their way into the cockpit through the roof, by which time the first officer had died.